-This page will keep you informed on the status of the HCP, share opportunities for involvement and gather your feedback as the plan is developed.
+This webpage will keep you informed on the status of the HCP, share opportunities for involvement, and gather your input as the plan is developed.

-- Fast-moving white-nose syndrome is increasing the likelihood that the federally threatened northern long-eared bat and other bat species will be reclassified as endangered in the near future.
+- Fast-spreading white-nose syndrome is increasing the likelihood that the federally threatened northern long-eared bat and other bat species will be reclassified as endangered under the federal Endangered Species Act in the near future.

 - The Minnesota, Wisconsin and Michigan Departments of Natural Resources are developing a joint, large-scale HCP.
-The HCP describes the costs and benefits of forest management for bats, and details conservation measures to offset forest management impacts on bats.
+The HCP describes the potential positive and negative impacts of forest management for bats, and details biological objectives to offset forest management impacts on bats.

-- Minnesota forest land owners—public or private—may participate in the ITP and have their woodlands covered by the provisions of the HCP.
+- Non-federal public or private landowners in Minnesota may be able to cover their forest lands under the provisions of the HCP through an enrollment option.
 They have the option to develop their own HCP through the U.S. Fish and Wildlife Service, if desired.

-- The HCP integrates forest practices with conservation measures to support bat populations.
+- The HCP integrates forest practices with biological objectives to support bat populations.
 Input from forest land owners, forest managers, conservation groups and other stakeholders is essential to developing an effective HCP.

 - Bats are a critical component of a healthy ecosystem.
 A bat can consume its weight in insects every night, reducing the need for agricultural pesticides and decreasing mosquito populations.

-- White-nose Syndrome (WNS) is causing dramatic declines in bat populations of Minnesota and across the country.
+- White-nose syndrome has caused up to 95 percent declines in bat populations of Minnesota and across the country.
 Many forest bats are imperiled because of this disease.